 The ancient and refined traditional culture of Kathmandu, so the whole of Nepal, is a continual and exceptional meeting of the Hindu and Buddhist ethos practiced by its highly religious people.
-The arts are made of wood, stone, metal and terracotta, and found in profusion in various temples, shrines, stupas, gompas, cheetahs and palaces.
+The arts are made of wood, stone, metal and terracotta, and found in profusion in various temples, shrines, Stupas, Gompas, cheetahs and palaces.
 Kathmandu is home to a number of museums and art galleries, including the National Museum of Nepal and the Natural History Museum of Nepal.
 Nepal’s art and architecture are a dazzling display from medieval to the present, which is a heady amalgamation of two of the ancient and greatest religions of the world – Hinduism and Buddhism.
 The cultural diversity of Nepal has facilitated the growth of a number of cuisines based on the ethnic groups and the geographical features of the nation.
-Popularly served though, is Dal Bhat, which is a dish of lentils and rice, generally served with vegetable curries and forms a staple part of the diet.
+Popularly served, though, is Dal Bhat, which is a dish of lentils and rice, generally served with vegetable curries and forms a staple part of the diet.
 Most of the fairs and festivals that are observed in Kathmandu have their origin to the Malla period.
 This was further given an urban cultural touch, not limiting it to the Newari festivities.

-Nepal has many cultural places for research to explore for short to long holiday like Gale Gau, Barpak, Raute Gau, Khumjung and Khunde, Junbesi, Dolpa, Mustang.
-However, our itinerary brings you the one of an ethic group “Gurung village” in the western part of Nepal.
+Nepal has many cultural places for research to explore for short to long holidays like Gale Gau, Barpak, Raute Gau, Khumjung and Khunde, Junbesi, Dolpo, Mustang.
+However, our itinerary brings you to the one of an ethic group “Gurung village” in the western part of Nepal.
 The village call Sikles (Siklis) is a beautiful and traditional Gurung village hanging on a hill at an altitude of 2000 m.
 It is the second largest Gurung village in Nepal.
 The village once was famous as ‘SAT SAYA SIKLES’ meaning the village of seven hundred households.
 Sickles lie above Madi Khola, overlooking Annapurna IV to the north and Annapurna II and Lamjung Himal to the east.
 Narrow village lanes with stone and mud houses grouped in ribbons, Sikles is famous as a well maintained traditional Gurung cultural village.
 The village includes five traditional neighborhoods: Lama-Thar, Sabha-Thor, Harpu- Thor, Dhaprang-Thor and Gairi-tar.
 Each holds a special significance to the community as a whole.
-If giver itinerary is not matched as your interest or your own choice to explore the culture and custom let us know.
+If the giver itinerary is not matched as your interest or your own choice to explore the culture and custom let us know.